 #5 AVOID SHAMING AND BLAMING YOURSELF

+I mentioned something about this at the beginning of this post, but I need to emphasize it more.
 If you’re blaming and shaming yourself because you’re having a hard time, you’re blocking yourself from getting better, which would’ve happened over time if you were to let yourself off the hook.

+By shaming and blaming yourself, you’re actually punishing yourself for what happened to you but not doing much to move on and grow from this situation.
 This is a form of resistance where you don’t allow yourself to really look at what happened and collect valuable lessons, no matter how hard they are.

 Moreover, if we were to dig a little deeper, this shaming and blaming isn’t really taking accountability for your situation.